 Where to stay in Stockholm

-You’re spoilt for hotels on Gamla Stan; from the decadence and antique charm of the Victory Hotel to a cosy cabin on board the Mälardrottningen yacht hotel, moored just a couple of minutes from the metro station.
+You’re spoilt for hotels here, from the decadence and antique charm of the Victory Hotel to a cosy cabin on board the Mälardrottningen yacht hotel, moored just a couple of minutes from the metro station.

-Gamla Stan is packed full of surprises; one of them is Naturbageriet Sattva on Stora Nygatan street, a small bakery that does vegan versions of Swedish goodies and has shelves full of herbal teas.
+Gamla Stan is packed full of surprises and one of them is Naturbageriet Sattva on Stora Nygatan street, a small bakery that does vegan versions of Swedish goodies and has shelves full of herbal teas.

 Kornhamnstorg, a waterside square on the western side, is brimming with pubs.
 Engelen is a great choice for live blues and jazz, as is The Temple Bar for its cheap pints and indie playlists.

 Learn about the Nobel Prize winners at Nobel Museum on Gamla Stan’s main square, Stortorget.
 Whilst you’re there, take in the gorgeous old buildings that fill the square.
-This a great place to start any self-guided tour of Gamla Stan, if you don’t get held up by browsing a market first.
+This a great place to start any self-guided tour of the neighbourhood, if you don’t get held up browsing a market first.